Skip to main content

 “Average Searches” shows the average monthly Etsy shopper searches for blanket.
 “Average Clicks” is the average monthly clicks that listings in searches for that keyword get.
 “Average CTR” (Click-Through Rate) is the ratio of clicks to searches, expressed as a percentage.
 “Etsy Seller Competition” indicates how much competition you can expect on Etsy search results pages.

-As we see, all of these are really high.
+As you can see, all of these are really high.
 That’s because the keyword we entered is broad.
 So, we won’t worry about these high numbers; most broad searches have them.

 Keyword Lists